Proven Techniques for Overcoming Worry: How to Stop the Noise

 Scheduled Worry Time

-Instead of clouding your day with excessive worries, you schedule all of your worrying for 1 specific time each day.
+Instead of clouding your day with excessive worries, you schedule all of your worrying for one specific time each day.

-In addition to using this specific time for worrying, you will also be problem-solving and brainstorming ways you can move past the particular worry so you can move on and let it go from your mind.
+In addition to using this specific time for worrying, you will also be problem-solving and brainstorming ways to move past the particular worry so you can move on and let it go from your mind.

 1. Choose a Daily Scheduled Worry Time

 Choose a time each day you will dedicate to worrying.
-Typically evenings work best, but not too close to bedtime.
-You don't want to run through every worry right before you lay down to bed.
+Typically evenings work best, but not close to when you plan on sleeping.
+You don't want to run through every worry before lying down to bed.

 It's best to try and stick to the same time every day to make it a habit.
 For example, your worry time could be 8:00 pm every day.